 In the spring of 2016, Bill was proved correct.
 On April 1, "SSA Marine, which retains a 51 percent ownership of the project, said ... it was halting the environmental review while it waits for the U.S. Army Corps of Engineers to make a decision on the treaty rights of the Lummi Tribe" ("Environmental review ...").
 A month later, on May 9, the Army Corps of Engineers denied SSA Marine and its subsidiary the necessary permit to construct the terminal.
 Speaking in Lummi Indian Business Council chambers, Colonel John Buck, commander of the Army Corps of Engineers Seattle District, said, "The Corps may not permit a project that abrogates treaty rights," as tribal members "cheered the announcement" (Wohlfeil).

-In his early 70s, Bill James continues to weave, using skeins of wool that Fran spun before her death in 2013.
-As the hereditary tribal chief, he teaches the Lummi language to tribal youth by using a video app on a handheld tablet.
-Guests pay regular visits to the house he shared with his mother.
-He speaks at tribal functions and reminds members how important it is to protect their land and treaty rights.
-And in a 2016 interview, he took pride that state schools, including Ferndale, where he had difficult interactions with teachers, now use curriculum that embraces the Native point of view.
+In his 70s, Bill James continued to weave, using skeins of wool that Fran spun before her death in 2013.
+As the hereditary tribal chief, he taught the Lummi language to tribal youth by using a video app on a handheld tablet.
+Guests paid regular visits to the house he shared with his mother.
+He spoke at tribal functions and reminded members how important it is to protect their land and treaty rights.
+James died in 2020 surrounded by family and friends.
+In a 2016 interview, he took pride that state schools, including Ferndale, where he had difficult interactions with teachers, now use curriculum that embraces the Native point of view.
 He saw it as an important change: "This was my biggest opponent in life, this Washington state history" (Royale interview).